-The practice had been carrying out an Infection Prevention Society (IPS) self- assessment audit every six months relating to the Department of Health's guidance on decontamination in dental services (HTM01-05).
+The practice had carried out an Infection Prevention Society (IPS) self- assessment audit in April 2016 relating to the Department of Health's guidance on decontamination in dental services (HTM01-05).
 This is designed to assist all registered primary dental care services to meet satisfactory levels of decontamination of equipment.
 The audit showed the practice was meeting the required standards.
-We saw that an action plan had been identified and actioned.